A binary black hole metric approximation from inspiral to merger: Merging black holes on a uniform unmagnetized gas

 \subsubsection{Hamiltonian constraints and metric}

-In solving Einstein's equations, different sources of numerical error introduce violations to these constraints which can spoil the solution if they are not under control \citep{alic2013Constraint}.
-For an exact solution, the values of the constraint calculated numerically depend on the resolution. {In contrast,} because of the approximated nature of our SKS metric the constraints will not converge to zero with resolution.
-A local measure of $\mathcal{H}$ {(Equation \ref{eq:Hamiltonian})} indicates the relative quality of the approximation for different points in space and time.
-Violations to the constraints, $\mathcal{H} \neq 0$, can be interpreted as deviations from a vacuum solution of GR by the presence of a spurious rest-mass density.
-To quantify the global quality of the metric, we use the 1-norm and 2-norm of $\mathcal{H}$.
+In solving Einstein's equations, different sources of numerical error introduce violations to the constraints of Einstein's equations, which can spoil the solution if they are not controlled \citep{alic2013Constraint}.
+For an exact solution, the values of the constraint calculated numerically depend on truncation errors due to the resolution. {In contrast,} because of the approximated nature of our SKS metric, the constraints will not converge to zero with resolution.
+A local measure of $\mathcal{H}$ {(Eq.~\ref{eq:Hamiltonian})} indicates the relative quality of the approximation for different points in space and time.
+Violations of the constraints, $\mathcal{H} \neq 0$, can be interpreted as deviations from a vacuum solution of GR by the presence of a spurious rest-mass density.
+To quantify the global quality of the metric, we use the global 1-norm, $||\mathcal{H}||_1$, and 2-norm, $||\mathcal{H}||_2$, of the Hamiltonian constraint.
 The 1-norm of the constraints can be interpreted as the `fake' mass introduced by the approximation.
 These quantities should be negligible compared to the total mass of the spacetime.
-One can also compare these numbers with the constraint violations for an exact solution at the same resolution (in our case, the norm of the constraint for the exact Kerr metric is given by $||\mathcal{H}||_{2} \sim 10^{-8}$)).
+One can also compare these numbers with the constraint violations for an exact solution at the same resolution; in our case, the norm of the constraint for the exact Kerr metric is given by $||\mathcal{H}||_{2} \sim 10^{-8}$) at these resolutions.

-In Fig. \ref{fig:eqham} we show an equatorial snapshot of the Hamiltonian constraints {at a particular time} for \texttt{Run-SKS} and \texttt{Run-BSSN}.
+In Fig.~\ref{fig:eqham} we show an equatorial snapshot of the Hamiltonian constraints {at a particular time} for \texttt{Run-SKS} and \texttt{Run-BSSN}.
 For \texttt{Run-SKS}, the highest values of the constraints violations $(\sim 10^{-1}-10^{-2})$ are located near the black hole horizons, as well as the region between them ($\sim 10^{-3}$).
 In this region, the values of the constraint increase as the BHs approach each other.
-The bulk of the constraint violations are restricted to the orbital region and decrease rapidly outwards as $r^{-4}$.
-For \texttt{Run-BSSN}, the constraint violations are also concentrated in the orbital region but are more diffuse and the highest constraint violations are $\sim 10^{-3}-10^{-4}$, lower in magnitude than those in \texttt{Run-SKS}.
+The bulk of the constraint violations is restricted to the orbital region and decreases rapidly outwards as $\propto r^{-4}$.
+For \texttt{Run-BSSN}, the constraint violations are also concentrated in the orbital region but are more diffuse, and the highest constraint violations are $\sim 10^{-3}-10^{-4}$, lower in magnitude than those in \texttt{Run-SKS}.